 - 8 Application Of Multi Plate Clutch

 - 9 Difference Between Multi Plate Clutch And Single Plate Clutch

 The multi plate clutch uses multiple clutch plates to make contact with the engine flywheel to transfer power between the engine shaft and the transmission shaft.
 A multi-plate clutch used in automobiles and machinery where high torque output is required.

-The multi plate clutch construction is similar to a single plate clutch except for the number of clutch plates.
-The total number of clutch plates divides into two sets in which one from each set is alternatively arranges.
+The multi-plate clutch construction is similar to a single-plate clutch except for the number of clutch plates.
+The total number of clutch plates divides into two sets in which one from each set is alternatively arranged.